-EXHIBIT A: Site Plan, completed by Foresite Group, received December 21, 2016 EXHIBIT B: Building Elevations, completed by Max Design Group, dated November 18 and 19, 2015.
+EXHIBIT A: Site Plan, completed by Foresite Group, received December 21 March 1, 20162017

+EXHIBIT B: Building Elevations, completed by Max Design Group, dated February 15, 2017.

 - 1. The subject property shall be developed in general conformity with Exhibit A and B with changes to meet land development and zoning regulations; - 2.
 The site plan, Exhibit A, shall not be considered specific to the square footage of tenant mix shown; - 3.
 The maximum number of parking spaces shall be 36 spaces; - 4.
 Street improvements consistent with the Dunwoody Village overlay zoning requirements must be installed.
 These include a 6-foot landscape buffer with street trees between Chamblee Dunwoody Road and the sidewalk, a 12-foot sidewalk, street and pedestrian lighting, and street furniture.
 Also a 4-foot bike lane must be incorporated along the property frontage on Chamblee Dunwoody Road in accordance with Chapter 16 of the city's code of ordinances.
-If necessary, the applicant shall dedicate additional right of way to incorporate the public improvements; - 5.
-A 4-foot wide sidewalk shall extend east to west near the northern property line; - 6.
-A 2.5-foot wide landscape strip shall be added between the building and sidewalk along the eastern and southern sides of the building; - 7.
-Meandering of the sidewalk shall be reviewed and approved by staff; and - 8.
+If necessary, the applicant shall dedicate additional right of way to incorporate the public improvements;

+5.-A 4-foot wide sidewalk shall extend east to west near the northern property line;

+- 6.5.
+A 2.5-foot wide landscape strip shall be added between the building and sidewalk along the eastern and southern sides of the building; - 7.6.
+Meandering of the sidewalk shall be reviewed and approved by staff; and

+- 8.7.
 Should cross accesses as shown to the adjacent property owned by Regency Centers, as shown on Exhibit A, be prohibited or prevented by a future legal determination the site plan shall be modified to provide a vehicle turn-around at the end of dead end parking aisles and to allow servicing of the refuse containers without backing into Chamblee Dunwoody Road.
-Site changes are to be reviewed and subject to staff approval.
+Site changes are to be reviewed and subject to staff approval. - 8.
+The subject site shall provide cross access to the shopping center at the two points shown on Exhibit A; - 9.
+Prior to permitting for vertical construction, the developer shall demonstrate that there are no environmentally hazardous conditions on the site; - 10.
+A building permit shall be secured from the City of Dunwoody within two (2) years of the date of this ordinance, and construction completed within a total of four (4) years.